General rules for the carriage of passengers

 16.5.1.1.
 A consumer’s recourse to a consumer dispute resolution body shall not exclude the consumer’s right to apply to a court of ordinary jurisdiction.

-19.1.
-In the event of a change in the conditions of service, the Carrier shall reserve the right to modify the General Conditions, but it shall inform passengers at all ticketing points at least five working days before the General Conditions enter into force.
+18.1.
+In the event of a change in the conditions of service, the Carrier reserves the right to amend the General Rules, but it shall inform passengers about the amendments to the General Rules at all ticket sales points.

-19.3.
+18.3.
 Consultations and information for passengers shall be available by phone +370 700 55111 during working hours (7 a.m. to 9 p.m.) or by email informacija@ltglink.lt.

 This website looks better in our app!